karatelabs/karate/README.md

 can opt to ignore fields that you choose.

-Since Karate is built on top of [Cucumber](http://cucumber.io) and [JUnit](http://junit.org), you can run tests and generate reports like any standard Java project.
-But instead of using Java - you can write tests in a language designed to make dealing with HTTP, JSON or XML - **simple**.
+Since Karate is built on top of [Cucumber-JVM](https://github.com/cucumber/cucumber-jvm), you can run tests and generate reports like any standard Java project.
+But instead of Java - you write tests in a language designed to make dealing with HTTP, JSON or XML - **simple**.

 ## Hello World